linusfri/deployments-v2/README.md

     install-system hetzvps root@203.0.113.10 --copy-host-keys

 Use `--copy-host-keys` when replacing an existing installation and retaining its SSH host key.
-For a new host, update `nixos/servers/<host>/ssh-host-key.pub` from `ssh-keyscan`, then run `tofuAge rekey -a` before installing secrets.
+For a new host, update `nixos/servers/<host>/ssh-host-key.pub` from `ssh-keyscan`, then run `tofuAge rekey -a` before pushing secrets.

 ## Subsequent deployment